shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/check-availability-for-a-combination-of-targeting-attributes.md

 ---
 title: Check Availability for a Combination of Targeting Attributes
-description: The article illustrates the process of verifying availability for targeting attributes, demonstrating how to assess available impressions, define specific lookup criteria, and review the results within the Availability Report panel. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: The article explains how to check for available attributes, evaluating impressions, setting criteria, and examining results in the Availability Report panel. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---